 Not a lot of folks are announcing that they’re opening new bars during the pandemic shutdown, but one family is.

-The Creeds, who have owned The Newport in Bay View for more than a dozen years, has taken over the former Nino’s Tap, 3672 S. Kansas Ave., in St. Francis.
+The Creeds, who have owned The Newport in Bay View for more than a dozen years, have taken over the former Nino’s Tap, 3672 S. Kansas Ave., in St. Francis.

 In a Facebook post on Monday, Tim Creed said that he and his brother Brendan and their dad Franky, "after 15 years of bar-operating-bliss in Bay View ... have decided to embark on a second adventure."